top of page

 Participants:

-- Engage directly with decision-makers at the local level
+• Engage directly with decision-makers at the local level through communications and public comment during meetings

 Students develop core advocacy skills and confidence while learning how to navigate systems of power.